Deep Neural Network extraction of Unpolarized Transverse Momentum Distributions: Conclusion

-Uncertainties are propagated through Monte‑Carlo replica ensembles and reported as 68\% central intervals.
-We distinguish experimental (cross‑section) and collinear (PDF) inputs from algorithmic components and a separate methodological term.
-The latter—especially critical for the inverse integral—is quantified with a recursive pseudodata schema that tests closure on the DNN model mean of previous iterative passes, refits real data to define a tuned “truth,” and iterates until residuals stabilize; the phase‑space–averaged residual in $s$ defines the methodological accuracy and is added a posteriori as a dedicated systematic, following the generalized framework of Ref.~[55].
-The resulting phase‑space–averaged budget (Table~\ref{tab:uncertainty_budget}) shows experimental and PDF contributions as leading terms, a subdominant algorithmic component, and a small but explicitly quantified methodological accuracy from the inverse step.
+Uncertainties are propagated through Monte-Carlo replica ensembles (1000 replicas) and reported as 68\% central intervals.
+We distinguish experimental (cross-section) and collinear (PDF) inputs from algorithmic components, and we include a separate methodological term associated with the small systematic deviations through end-to-end closure tests.
+The latter is quantified using a recursive pseudo-data/closure schema performed on a tuned pseudo-data generator, followed by iterative refits to the experimental cross section in which replica means from previous passes define an effective ``truth'' until residual deviations stabilize.
+The resulting phase-space--averaged residual in $s_h$ defines a methodological accuracy component that is added a posteriori as a dedicated systematic.
+The final phase-space--averaged budget (Table~\ref{tab:uncertainty_budget}) shows experimental and PDF contributions as leading terms, with subdominant algorithmic uncertainty and a small but explicitly quantified methodological accuracy from the DNN fit to the cross section and the inverse reconstruction.

-The present scope is intentionally conservative.
-We restrict to the TMD region and do not include a $Y$‑term or perturbative matching; we set $\mu=\sqrt{\zeta}=Q$ and use a tree‑level hard factor, so no N$^k$LL resummation label is assigned.
-The learned $Q$–$k_\perp$ structure is bounded by the fixed‑target lever arm in $Q_M$, and the absence of published covariance matrices necessitates diagonal replica resampling of reported errors.
-Within these caveats, the analysis delivers a minimally biased, data‑driven picture of unpolarized TMDs directly in $k_\perp$ space and a complementary cross‑check to $b_T$‑based global fits in overlapping kinematics.
+The present implementation is intentionally designed to be maximally data-driven in the transverse sector.
+We restrict to the TMD region $q_T<0.2\,Q$, set $\mu=\sqrt{\zeta}=Q$, employ a tree-level hard factor, and do not impose an explicit resummed Sudakov kernel, fixed-order matching, or a $Y$ term; consequently no $\mathrm{N}^k\mathrm{LL}$ resummation label is assigned.
+In addition, the fixed-target lever arm in $Q_M$ bounds sensitivity to scale dependence, and the absence of published covariance matrices requires diagonal replica resampling of the reported uncertainties.
+Finally, in the present DY-only fixed-target study we adopt a flavor-independent transverse profile within each hadron, with flavor dependence entering through the collinear PDFs; broader datasets are required to robustly constrain fully flavor-dependent intrinsic $k_\perp$ shapes.

-Looking ahead, the same machinery can incorporate the $Y$‑term and matching, or couple the momentum‑space integrand to a $b_T$‑space evolution prior to further constrain the scale dependence.
-The framework is readily extensible to include additional datasets (SIDIS multiplicities, low‑$q_T$ vector bosons) that enlarge the lever arms in both $x$ and $Q$, and to polarized TMDs and related multidimensional QCD observables pertinent to Jefferson Lab, COMPASS, Fermilab, and the EIC.
-In this way, physics‑informed differentiable inversion in momentum space provides a scalable, low‑bias template for future extractions that remain close to measured $q_T$ spectra while enabling systematic uncertainty accounting within a unified Monte‑Carlo workflow.